Midland Park, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 25.66 mi of roadways, of which 21.64 mi were maintained by the municipality and 4.02 mi by Bergen County.
 The most significant roads directly serving Midland Park are minor county roads such as County Route 84.
 Several major highways are near the town, however, including New Jersey Route 17 and New Jersey Route 208.

 Public transportation

 NJ Transit bus routes 148 and 164 provide service to and from the Port Authority Bus Terminal in Midtown Manhattan, with local service offered on the 722 and 752 routes.

 Emergency services

 Police

-Midland Park is served by a 15-man police force, including a Chief (Michael Powderley), two Lieutenants, a Detective, three Sergeants and eight patrolmen.
+Midland Park is served by a 18-man police force, including a Chief (Michael Powderley), two Lieutenants, five Sergeants, and ten patrolmen.
 The Midland Park Police Department responds to all variety of emergencies (including medical and fire) within the Borough, as well as special events.